"Free" digital invitation tools — what it actually means in 2026

 The quick decision tree

-- Want all features free forever: InviteDrop
+- Want every feature unlocked free to start: InviteDrop

 - Want truly free and don't need polish: Greetings Island